openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     type Primitive = number | boolean
     let p: Primitive = 7
-    if (p instanceof Number) { // type of 'p' is Number here let i: number = p as number // Explicit conversion from Primitive to number }
+    if (p instanceof Number) { // type of 'p' is Number here let i: number = p as number // Casting conversion from Primitive to number }

 The following example represents literal types: